 I've also perfected my photography skills.

-This spring I graduated from the Fotofly Academy where I received extensive hands-on training with cutting-edge photography concepts and techniques.
-I have spent hundreds of hours honing my craft and learning everything I can to make magic with my camera.
+I have spent hundreds of hours honing my craft through hands-on training and studying of cutting-edge photography concepts and techniques, learning everything I can to make magic with my camera.

 Which now makes my heart sing more all the time.
 It's basically a symphony.